Please note: I no longer carry the Daiwa Kiyose SF rods. I have replaced them with the very similar but newer Daiwa Keiyu-X rods.

-The softer tip is also important if you happen to hook a larger than expected trout when fishing a light tippet.
 The 26 inch brown trout below was caught with a Kiyose 33SF using 6X tippet.
 The Daiwa designers did a masterful job in creating a rod that not only has the backbone to handle larger fish, but also the ability to do it while still protecting a light tippet.

 With a relatively short line, you can dance a CDC & Elk across the pockets of a headwaters stream, drift an Adams alongside an undercut bank or twitch a sakasa kebari through a plunge pool.
 You can fish it just the same way you would fish any tenkara rod.
-Considering its light weight, compact size, effectiveness and modest cost, you'll have a hard time finding a rod better suited for backpacking.

 It's not just a backpacking rod, though.
 The rod really shines when you tie on a bulky hopper or a heavy beadhead nymph - things people want to do with tenkara rods, but tenkara rods don't do particularly well.

 There has been a bit of a discussion recently about a tenkara rod as a tool and tenkara as a method.
 Tenkara rods and techniques evolved together over hundreds of years.
-Tenkara, the method, is fishing a single unweighted wet fly.
+Tenkara, the method, is generally considered to be fishing a single unweighted wet fly.
 Tenkara rods, the tools, are superb for that purpose.
 The further you get from a single unweighted wet fly, though, the less superb a tenkara rod becomes.

 About the same time that American anglers decided tenkara rods would be great for backpacking, they also decided they would be great for Czech nymphing.
 After all, even though Czech nymphing is done with a rod and reel, the reel is only used to store all the line you don't need when Czech nymphing.
 On the surface, it would seem that a tenkara rod would be ideal.
 As it turns out, on the surface a tenkara rod really is ideal, but near the bottom, where you are fishing your Czech nymphs, not so much.